 AWS Redshift is easy to use and scalable, so users don’t need to learn any new languages.
 Just download the cluster and use your favorite tools, you can get started with Redshift.

-- Data Transformation in Redshift ETL
+Data Extraction in Amazon Redshift ETL

 Whether it is an ETL or ELT system, extraction from multiple sources of data is the first step.
-If what you have in mind is an ETL system, the extraction will involve loading the data to intermediate filesystem storage like S3 or HDFS.
+If you are looking for an ETL system, the extraction will involve loading the data to intermediate filesystem storage like S3 or HDFS.